insarlab/MintPy/docs/installation.md

 <details>
 <p><summary>Or install MintPy via MacPorts</summary></p>

 Same as the instruction for Linux, except for the "b.
-Install dependencies" section, which is as below:
+Install dependencies" section, which is as below.
+Note that the installation procedure via MacPorts has not been maintained since Sep 2022, and will likely be phased out at some point, since conda/mamba works seamlessly on both MacOS and Linux.

 Install <a href="https://www.macports.org/install.php">macports</a> if you have not done so.
 Add the following at the bottom of your <code>~/.bash_profile</code> file: